Duke0503/Evida/README.md

   - Receives messages from multiple EBox devices.
   - Forwards messages to the subscribers (Service 1 and Service 2).

+### 3. Database Eboost
+- **Description**: Database Eboost is an external database from which Service 1 fetches data at specified intervals for further processing.
+- **Function**:
+  - Stores raw data from EBoxes and other sources.
+  - Acts as a source for data that needs to be processed and analyzed by Service 1.
+  - Provides historical data for detailed analysis and reporting.

-### 3. Service 1: Cron and Analyze Data
+### 4. Service 1: Cron and Analyze Data
 - **Description**: This service runs at specified intervals (e.g., every hour) to fetch data from the Eboost database and the local database.
 - **Function**:
   - Fetches data from Eboost database and local database.
   - Processes the data to answer specific queries using SQL statements.
   - Pushes processed data to the local database for further analysis and visualization.

-### 4. Service 2: Box Utilization Collection
+### 5. Service 2: Box Utilization Collection
-- **Description**: This service is responsible for collecting utilization data from the MQTT Broker.
+- **Description**: This service is responsible for collecting utilization data from the EBoxes.
 - **Function**:
   - Fetches an API to get all boxes and subscribes to all topics to receive messages.
   - Handles incoming messages and pushes consumption and PME data to the local database.
   - Schedules tasks to run every hour to ensure up-to-date data collection.

-### 5. Service 3: Box Photograph
+### 6. Service 3: Box Photograph
-- **Description**: This service tracks the status of each outlet in the EBoxes and records relevant electrical parameters from MQTT Broker.
+- **Description**: This service tracks the status of each outlet in the EBoxes and records relevant electrical parameters.
 - **Function**:
   - Fetches an API to get all boxes and subscribes to all topics to receive messages.
   - Tracks the statuses for each outlet of each box and records changes.
   - When the status of an outlet is 2 (charging), records current, voltage, power factor, and power consumption every 30 minutes, or when significant changes are detected.
   - Stores recorded data in the local database.

-### 6. Service 4: Backup Data
+### 7. Service 4: Backup Data
 - **Description**: This service ensures data is backed up to the cloud at specified intervals (e.g., midnight every day).
 - **Function**:
   - Ensures data is not duplicated or lost during the backup process.
   - Sends data from the local database to the cloud for secure storage.

-### 7. Local Database
+### 8. Local Database
 - **Description**: The local database stores all processed and collected data from various services.
 - **Tables**:
   - **CHARGING_BOX_ANALYSIS**